 My primary role is to engage local stakeholders and develop and deliver programme activities in Turkey.
 We have achieved considerable results through our agro-linkages and stewardship projects, and this success drives our ambition for the current Flavours from the Fields project.

 I have worked in the tourism industry in Jamaica for over 20 years and have been with the Travel Foundation since 2014.
 As Programme Coordinator, I am very excited to be working on the project aimed at increasing tourist footfall and spend and spreading the benefits of tourism to the local people.

 I love to work on strategies and projects that maximise the benefits of tourism for local people, communities and businesses in destinations.
 I’m delighted to be managing the ‘Flavours from the Fields’ project in Turkey, connecting local farmers and producers with the mainstream tourism industry.

 I've worked in tourism and conservation for many years and have a personal and professional passion for travel.
 I've worked with destinations and industry partners globally, and believe we must continue to build momentum for our movement, maximising the benefits of tourism for people and nature.

 I joined the team to work on the IKI project.
 I have previously worked in a variety of sectors mainly on environmental issues and hold two engineering degrees, an MSc in Environment & Renewable Energies, and a Diploma in Environment & International Development.

-My role is to support the team where possible including helping with the finances, logistics of events and help keep the office running smoothly!
-I enjoy helping people so this role is perfect for me and everyone here is very passionate about what they do so it’s a great.
+My role is to support the team where possible including helping with the finances, logistics of events and helping keep the office running smoothly!
+I enjoy helping people so this role is perfect for me and I love how everyone here is very passionate about what they do.

 My background is in the international development sector with a particular focus on sustainable livelihoods, natural resources and multi-stakeholder engagement.
 I hold an MSc in International Development, and speak French and Spanish.
 I joined TF in January 2017 to manage the Jamaica programme.